mattyv/ilp_for/README.md

 ### Reduce with Early Exit

-Use `std::optional` return type with `std::nullopt` to exit early from a reduction:
+If you need to exit a reduction early, use `std::optional` as your return type and return `std::nullopt` to stop:

 ```cpp
 int sum = ilp::reduce<4>(size_t{0}, data.size(), 0, std::plus<>{},